March 19 – Version 1.3

 - Dealing with requests from individuals to see the data Gray Dawes Travel holds about them (also called ‘Subject Access Requests.’)

-- The Head of Technology, David Chappell, is responsible for:
+- The Chief Technology Officer, Steve Fisher, is responsible for:

 - Ensuring all systems, services and equipment used for storing data meet acceptable security standards.